COMMON NAMES: PONDEROSA PINE, WESTERN YELLOW PINE

 FINAL SPACING: 20 to 30 feet

-NATURAL HABITAT AND PREFERRED SITE: Growing primarily in the Chisos Mountains but there are some growing in the Dallas/Fort Worth area.
+NATURAL HABITAT AND PREFERRED SITE: In Texas, growing primarily in the Chisos Mountains but there are some growing in the Dallas/Fort Worth area.
 It appears to be a tree that can adapt to a wide range of soils as long as the drainage as good.

 FLOWERS AND FRUIT: Male cones are bright brown about 1 ½ inches long near the branch tips.
 Female cones are reddish and round about ¼ of an inch long.
 Fruit ripens in late summer to early fall.
 Short stalked cones approximately 3 to 5 inches, light reddish-brown, scales have small prickles.

 BARK: Bark is dark brown, almost black when young, turns reddish with maturity and becomes deeply furrowed.
 A vanilla smell is detectable from close inspection of the bark.

 FOLIAGE: Leaves are born in tufts at the end of branches.
 Needles in clusters of 2 or 3, sometimes as many as 5.
 Young foliage is dark green, older needles become yellowish to blue green, 4 to 11 inches long.
 Needles smell like citrus when crushed.

 CULTURE: Ponderosa pine is usually found at high altitudes in western mountains but the tree does seem to adapt to well-drained soils in other parts of Texas.

 PROBLEMS: Parasitic dwarf mistletoe is the most commonly mentioned pest but can be controlled with Sick Tree Treatment.

 INSIGHT: Seeds and young foliage are eaten by several species of wildlife.